Backgrounder on Dry Cask Storage of Spent Nuclear Fuel

 Licensing Dry Storage

 The NRC developed cask licensing requirements through a public process to provide a sound basis for ensuring protection of public health and safety and the environment.
 NRC staff conducts thorough reviews and only approves designs that meet those requirements.
 Utilities can choose from two licensing options, both of which allow for public input:

 The NRC periodically inspects the design, manufacturing and use of dry casks.
 These inspections ensure licensees and vendors are following safety and security requirements and meeting the terms of their licenses and quality assurance programs.
 NRC inspectors also observe practice runs before utilities begin moving their spent fuel into dry casks.

-Spent fuel is currently in dry storage in 34 states at more than 60 sites under general licenses and 14 sites with specific licenses.
+Spent fuel is currently in dry storage in 37 states at 68 sites under general licenses and 17 sites with specific licenses.
 Additional information is available on the NRC’s website.